Lunghani-Shilubane/31st-Emporium/README.md

-# Welcome to the Emporium
+# 31st Emporium
+by: Lunghani Big-Ben Shilubane student number: ST10465951

 ## About 31st Emporium
 Founded by Benson Shiluvani in 2018, 31st Emporium began as a bold vision to empower young South African designers.
 What started as a college-campus idea quickly grew into a vibrant fashion platform — blending boutique elegance with streetwear energy.
 From its first store to becoming a nationally recognised brand, 31st Emporium has championed creativity, mentorship, and local pride.
 With initiatives like the "Designer Spotlight" and a thriving e-commerce presence, it continues to showcase the future of South African fashion.
 Motto: "Wear the future.
-Made in South Africa."
+Made in South Africa, (Copilot, 2025)."

 ## The Website
 ### The Mission
-The website will serve two purposes: boost product sales and connect aspiring designers with industry leaders.
-Built from the ground up with people at its core, it will embody our values through exceptional design and user experience.
+The website will boost product sales and connect aspiring designers with industry leaders.
+Built from the ground up with people at its core, it will embody our values through exceptional design and our Coper experience.
 It will also highlight opportunities for creatives to elevate their work, attract growing traffic, and stand out as leaders in the field.

 ## Proposal
 Objective: